 AI in Private Equity: Foot Anstey’s value creation roundtable highlights

-1. AI trends in PE firms and portfolio companies
+- AI trends in PE firms and portfolio companies.

-3. Deciding when to build versus buy AI
+- Deciding when to build versus buy AI.

-4. What level of AI PE should expect in portfolio companies
+- What level of AI PE should expect in portfolio companies.

-Zoë opened the event discussing how AI can be a strategic tool in Private Equity, there is a lot of potential, but there is also a lot of hype around AI and many questions around security, what it does and how to make AI investments deliver return.
+Zoë opened the event with an overview of how AI is being used as a strategic tool in Private Equity.
+There are many use cases and a lot of potential for AI in PE.
+However, there is also a lot of hype and many challenges particularly around security and how to ensure that businesses get a return on their AI investments.

 AI trends impacting PE & portfolio companies

-• Adoption of generative AI – ever since ChatGPT launched 3 years ago businesses across various sectors have been focused on making the most of generative AI, learning as they go on what the tech can do from them from summarising reports to contract management.
+- Adoption of generative AI – ever since ChatGPT launched, businesses across various sectors have been focused on making the most of generative AI.
+This is having a real impact on the PE sector from tools to assist with deal sourcing/due diligence, to value creation and exit strategy.

 Key considerations when implementing AI